stevenzhang070302/Smart-Transit/README.md

   * Connect FONA RX pin to Arduino pin 2
 * Connect the other components
   * Connect the Lithium battery, GPS antenna, and GSM antenna to the breakout board

+# Assembly of Parts
+* You will need to Solder the pins from the GPS Shield/Breakout Board Package onto the GPS Shield/Breakout Board.
+After the solder has dried/cooled, attach the shield/breakout board onto the arduino board and the other components to the GPS Shield/Breakout Board